 Figure 1. (a) Weighting map when blending is enabled; (b) weighting map when blending is disabled.

-In addition, a sps flag is introduced to indicate whether the mentioned slice-level flag is present in the bitstream.
+In addition, a sps flag (sps_tpm_blending_ctrl_flag) is introduced to indicate whether the mentioned slice-level flag (triangle_blending_off_flag) is present in the bitstream.
 If no, this slice-level flag is inferred to be zero.